Samoftheforrest/follow-the-leader/README.md

 - As a user, I should be able to play the game on both mobile and desktop devices.
 - As a user, I would like to be able to select the game's difficulty.
 - As a user, I would like the game's difficulty to increase slightly as the game progresses - to keep it engaging.
-- As a user, I would like to be able to check the rules at any time during the game.
 - As a user, I would like to be able to play the game using either using a keyboard or mouse/mobile clicks.
 - As a user, I would like to be able to track my score as the game progresses.
 - As a user, I would like to be able to contact the game's creator in order to provide feedback.